w3c/wcag-act-rules/content/rules/de46e4/proposed.md

 #### Passed Example 5

-<a class="example-link" title="Passed Example 5" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/de46e4/2febb4d398ed0d788f9ac054ff14cfbd68c0c1f1.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 5" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/de46e4/2febb4d398ed0d788f9ac054ff14cfbd68c0c1f1.html">Open in a new tab</a>

 This `div` element has a valid `lang` [attribute value][].
 The [accessible name][] of the image is [text inheriting its programmatic language][] from the `div` element.